Direct Deposit FAQ

 Why isn't my Direct Deposit payment available the same day paper warrants are handed out?

-The issue with posting dates is driven by the collision of a State regulation and the nationwide system for Electronic Fund Transfer (Direct Deposit).
+The issue with posting dates is driven by the collision of the State and the nationwide system for Electronic Fund Transfer (Direct Deposit).

 The great majority of employers have a payroll system with a lag.
 Usually employees are paid every two weeks, but with a one to two week lag from the time they complete the work, until their payday.
 Our pay system is one of the rare ones with, for most employees, pay day equal to the last day of the pay period.
 Here's where the problem comes in.

-There is a long-standing State regulation that says employees should not be given their pay until they have completed their work for the pay period (this intuitively makes sense).
+State Administrative Manual (SAM) section 8580.2 states employees should not be given their pay until they have completed their work for the pay period (this intuitively makes sense).
 This is why typically departments pass out warrants in the afternoon on payday.
 Now we layer on the Direct Deposit program.
 “Posting” date is when the banks get the money and also when they are required to have it available to employees.
 Although it varies, most financial institutions post early in the day on the posting date.
 When / if we make the posting date the same as payday, the banks and employees have the payments prior to the end of the pay period.
 Our general approach is to have the posting date the day after payday.
 Sometimes this works fine, but the Direct Deposit systems require that a “posting date” be a regular banking day (these are defined by the Federal Reserve Board).
 They must be a non-holiday weekday.
 As you can see, the delays come when payday is followed by a weekend and/or a holiday.

 For many employees the problem is solved because some financial institutions choose to post the funds on payday as a service to their customers.
 (Essentially fronting the money, providing an interest–free loan).